 ‘The Wolverine’ is this year’s hotly anticipated ‘X-Men’ movie and Wolverine’s second outing as the main protagonist.
 The first, ‘X-Men Origins: Wolverine’ was flawed but ultimately fun, exciting and, most importantly, didn’t take itself too seriously.
 Sadly, ‘The Wolverine’ has lost a lot of this charm by trying to be all things to all people.
 While it is a perfectly watchable and enjoyable movie, the main flaws become apparent when the action slows down and the plot is revealed to be both strained and overly complicated.
 The director seems to have a checklist of ‘all things Japan’ to get through – Ninjas?
 Check.
 Samurai?
 Check.
 Yakuza?
 Check.
 Over-use of the word ‘Gaijin’ (Japanese for foreigner)?
 Check.
 This makes the movie somewhat jarring when jumping from one situation to another.

 Hugh Jackman, as always, is perfect in the role of Wolverine.
 The events of ‘X-Men 3: The Last Stand’ have taken their toll on our hero and he is now living as a recluse.
 His reluctance to visit the huge metropolitan city of Tokyo and ultimate desire to say farewell to a former friend is both believable and touching, especially when he is normally seen as a gruff and antisocial character.
 The dreams he has of Jean Grey become a little tedious but thankfully don’t take up too much time.
 The film starts well with a measured exploration of the sad shadow that Logan has become; lost and without purpose.
 As the action hots up we are treated to a fun spin on the usually tried and test ‘train top chase’ – just remember that Japanese bullet trains go very very fast indeed!
 However, come the third act things veer off from this character study into an over the top CGI battle that detracts from the humanity the film spent so long trying to build up.
+In particular the ending battle is so ludicrously over the top it breaks the film completely.
 It isn’t even really worth mentioning new ‘bad’ mutant, Viper – her antagonistic character is tied to the ‘leap of logic’ plot and as such she never engages as a believable or interesting presence.

 ‘The Wolverine’ is certainly a movie for fans of the character and the X-Men universe who can forgive the plot holes and complicated story.
 The uninitiated who expect a solid action film may be a little disappointed by a slow middle and tone breakingly silly finale.